smasue/energy-production-aggregator/README.md

 # energy-production-aggregator
-Aggregate the energy production the power plants
+Aggregate the energy production from the power plants